emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.22.0`: Improved the messages that appear in the leitner item components
 -   `0.21.0`: Upgraded Capacitor from 3 to 4 to resolve `Starting in November 2022, app updates must target API level 31 or above and adjust for behavioral changes in Android 12`
 -   `0.20.3`: Backward compatibility for fetching token
 -   `0.20.2`: Migrated to the new Google Identity Services library + Sent platform info as the header